 Our summer program was initiated in 1993 with a five-year grant from the Howard Hughes Medical Institute.
 More recently the department has administered the NSF- REU program (2002-2004 and 2009-2011) as well as internally funded programs.
 The program allows students to choose projects from a range of disciplines including: cell, molecular, and developmental biology; microbiology; neurobiology; and physiology.
 Find out more about potential research projects under Summer Research Mentors.

-This program is open to students from all universities and colleges.
+This program is open to Marquette University students.

 |Application Questions:||Program Questions:|

 Ms. Deborah Weaver